rahatarmanahmed/intuit-ui-craft-demonstration/README.md

 - Being a little more conservative with our dependencies so the bundled JS size isn't as large (use lodash piecewise, production build of React)
 - Writing proper tests for redux reducers/actions, and react components
 - Include PropType validations on React components
+- Include HTML and CSS file changes to the watch script